 - What happens after a report is made

-This training takes 1 hour and we can come to you if you’re within Pima County, or set-up a Zoom for a virtual training.
+This training takes approximately 1-hour.
+We can come to you if you’re within Pima County, or set-up a Zoom for a virtual training.

 For more information, please contact Sarah Reed, Training & Community Outreach Coordinator, at email@example.com.